 To make it easier to understand how SOAP and REST compare, I decided to provide examples of both using the same free Web service, geocoder.us (thank you to Mark Yuabov for suggesting it).
 This simple Web service accepts an address as input and spits out a longitude and latitude as output.
 You could probably mix it with the Google Maps API example I present in “Using the Google Maps API to Add Cool Stuff to Your Applications.”

-Viewing the REST Example
+Viewing a Simple REST Example

 Sometimes, simple is best.
 In this case, REST is about as simple as it gets because all you need is an URL.
 Open your browser—it doesn’t matter which one—and type http://rpc.geocoder.us/service/csv?address=1600+Pennsylvania+Ave,+Washington+DC in the address field.
 Press Enter.
 You’ll see the output in your browser in CSV format: